Eliastik/page-shadow/ROADMAP.md

 * [x] Compact popup theme
 * [x] Automatic selective invert image color (for logos and black text images)
     * [x] Don't work when the image is not yet loaded (reproduced on this page: https://tungmphung.com/reinforcement-learning-q-learning-deep-q-learning-introduction-with-tensorflow/)
-* [ ] Limit flashing when opening a website and detecting colored elements?

 #### Bugs to fix